Azure AD B2C: Frequently asked questions (FAQ)

 <...>.onmicrosoft.com domain.
 This type of account is a work or school account.

-In an Azure AD B2C tenant, most apps want the user to sign in with any arbitrary email address (for example, email@example.com, firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
+In an Azure AD B2C tenant, most apps want the user to sign-in with any arbitrary email address (for example, email@example.com, firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
 This type of account is a local account.
-Today, we also support arbitrary user names (just plain strings) as local accounts (for example, joe, bob, sarah, or jim).
-You can choose one of these two local account types in the Azure AD B2C service.
+We also support arbitrary user names as local accounts (for example, joe, bob, sarah, or jim).
+You can choose one of these two local account types when configuring identity providers for Azure AD B2C in the Azure portal.
+In your Azure AD B2C tenant, select Identity providers, select Local account, and then select Username.

 Which social identity providers do you support now?
 Which ones do you plan to support in the future?